regione-piemonte/gfu/Readme.md

-# gfuweb -  "Gestione Finanziamenti Urbanistici" web application
+# GFU -  "Gestione Finanziamenti Urbanistici"

 # Description
  **gfuweb** the application allows the management of urban financing requests received from municipalities.
 Its process consists of: